ManimCommunity/manim/docs/source/installation/installation_linux.rst

 cursor.
 Press CTRL+C to exit.)
 To check that Sox is installed correctly, simply run ``sox``.

-.. warning:: Note the LaTeX installation may take up a lot of space.
+.. note:: Note the LaTeX installation may take up a lot of space.
 The manim
           community developers are currently working on providing a simpler, lighter LaTeX package for you to install.

 After making sure you have a clean install, you can go back to installing manim itself in :doc:`installation_index`.